turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 ```
 [ ] done

-User Story 12, Records with a DateTime Column Automatically Sort by the Most Recently Created Records on Their Index Page (x2)
+User Story 12, Parent Index sorted by Most Recently Created (x2)

 As a visitor
-When I visit the '/parents' or '/child_table_name' index page for a parent or child table that has a DateTime column
+When I visit the parent index,
-I see the most recently created records in order by recency from top to bottom
+I see that records are ordered by most recently created first
-I also see the DateTime(s) next to each of the records in a reasonably formatted manner
+And next to each of the records I see when it was created
 ```

 ```